-This refreshing, bright, and filling twist on traditional slaw makes a great side or light lunch, and has been a fun way for me to connect with my heritage through food.
+This apple cabbage slaw is a refreshing, bright, and filling twist on traditional slaw!
+It makes a great side or light lunch, and has been a fun way for me to connect with my heritage through food.

 I’m excited to share this recipe with you guys today – not only because slaw is one of my favorite foods (that vinegar tang + CRUNCH = perfection), but also because this recipe was inspired based on my family’s geographic origins!

 Have you guys heard of AncestryDNA?
 It’s a company that uses a simple saliva test to discover your ethnicity and heritage.
 You can trace your lineage back generations and even find relatives and ancestors on their website – so cool!
 The at-home saliva test was fast and easy, and before I knew it my results were in.

 The test uncovers your origins from more than 350 regions around the world.
 Here are my official primary heritage results: